PatornJantara/coronavirus-detection/README.md

 # coronavirus detection using decision tree algorithm in sklearn.
-it may not work in practice.
+it may not work in real case.
 Just coding for fun  ^_^